pmean/build-website/text/05/BaselineImbalance.md

 treatment.
 They could do this subconciously by applying the inclusion and exclusion criteria more rigidly for certain types of patients if they know that a certain treatment will be assigned.
-They could also deliberately delay a patient\'s entry into a trial for a day or two so that a different patient gets the less preferred treatment.
+They could also deliberately delay a patient's entry into a trial for a day or two so that a different patient gets the less preferred treatment.

 Physicians who deliberately tries to subvert the randomization process